ruuda/musium/docs/performance.md

 | Cold       |  15931 |       147.144940804 |         4.670934000 |      10.321421000 |
 | Warm       |  15931 |         1.134759625 |         2.831797000 |       4.271261000 |
 | Warm       |  15931 |         1.204304762 |         3.183732000 |       4.562911000 |

+After changing the IO queue size (and also tuning internal queue a bit), this could be brought down to 93 seconds, which suggests the win is really more in IO patterns, and for the warm case, simpler is probably better.

+    $ cat /sys/block/sd{b,c,d}/queue/nr_requests
+    4
+    4
+    4
+    $ echo 2048 | sudo tee /sys/block/sd{b,c,d}/queue/nr_requests
+    2048